 - Being near the droplets or secretions from someone who sneezes, coughs, or has a runny nose

 If you have been around someone who has the flu, ask your provider if you need an antiviral drug.

 WHAT TYPES OF COLD MEDICINE CAN I TAKE FOR THE FLU IF I'M PREGNANT?

 Many cold medicines contain more than one type of medicine.
 Some may be safer than others, but none are proven 100% safe.
 It is best to avoid cold medicines, if possible, especially during the first 3 to 4 months of pregnancy.

 The best self-care steps for taking care of yourself when you have the flu include rest and drinking plenty of liquids, especially water.
 Tylenol is most often safe in standard doses to relieve pain or discomfort.
-To be safe, it is best to talk to your provider before taking any cold medicines while you are pregnant.
+It is best to talk to your provider before taking any cold medicines while you are pregnant.